 determines whether such a trait or situation is Good, thereby creating a

-(Desecration of God's Name).
-For example, Revenge is a holy obligation, and its
+Chillul HaShem (Desecration of God's Name).
+For example, Revenge is a holy

-Vengeance.
+when he sees Vengeance.
 He shall wash his feet in the blood of the Wicked.
-And Mankind shall
+And

-say, ‘Truly there is a reward for the Righteous.
-Truly there is a God Who
+Mankind shall say, ‘Truly there is a reward for the Righteous.
+Truly there is a

 foreordained Egyptian Exile, although Exodus-era Egypt is merely fulfilling a

-stiffens the resolve of its evil Pharaoh only so that He may exercise a
+purposefully stiffens the resolve of its evil Pharaoh only so that He

-horrific Vengeance against it as punishment for its enslavement of the Jewish
+may exercise a horrific Vengeance against it as punishment for its enslavement

-people: "HaShem said to Moses, 'When you go to
+of the Jewish people: "HaShem said to Moses, 'When you go to return to

-return to Egypt, see all the wonders that I have put in your hand, and perform
+Egypt, see all the wonders that I have put in your hand, and perform them

-them before Pharaoh; but I shall strengthen his heart, and he will not send out
+before Pharaoh; but I shall strengthen his heart, and he will not send out the

-a trait such as Mercy may be Evil.
-This is so because Mercy is
+such as Mercy may be Evil.
+This is so because Mercy is holy and

-holy and its implementation is a Kiddush HaShem only under
+its implementation is a Kiddush HaShem only under the proper circumstances.

 If God's Reaction to the substitution by Saul of his judgment for God's Judgment seems overly harsh, then please consider the consequences for the Jewish people of Saul's misplaced mercy: Prior to his execution by the Prophet Samuel, King Agag, y'mach sh'mo, was able to sire children, and one of his descendants, Haman the Agagite (see Esther 3:1), y'mach sh'mo, almost succeeded in annihilating all of the Jews residing throughout the vast empire of 6th Century BCE Persia; in fact, the narrow avoidance of this catastrophe is commemorated annually as the Jewish holiday of Purim.
 The story of King Saul demonstrates the grave sin of not taking Revenge upon an Enemy of the Jewish people and, instead, repaying the Enemy's Harshness and Cruelty with Mercy and Kindness.